FYP-Virtual-Programming-Laboratory/code-collab/README.md

 - `sessionId` (string): The session ID for the project.
 - `userId` (number): The user ID of the current user.
-- `serverUrl` (string, optional): The URL of the GraphQL server.
-Default is `"http://localhost:3000/graphql"`.

 #### Example